Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Descent Directions

-We next claim that the shadow is the best local feasible direction of descent in the following sense: it has the highest inner product with the negative gradient at $\x$ compared to any other normalized feasible direction. \begin{restatable}[Steepest \underline{feasible} descent of Shadow Steps]{lemma}{bestlocaldirection} Let $P$ be a polytope defined as in \eqref{polytope} and let $\mathbf{x} \in P$ with gradient $\nabla f(\x)$.
-Let $\mathbf{y}$ be any feasible direction at $\mathbf{x}$, i.e., $\exists \gamma > 0$ s.t. $\mathbf{x} + \gamma \mathbf{y} \in P$.
+We next claim that the shadow is the best local feasible direction of descent in the following sense: it has the highest inner product with the negative gradient compared to any other normalized feasible direction.
+In other words, it is the analog of the negative gradient for constrained optimization. \begin{restatable}[Steepest \underline{feasible} descent of Shadow Steps]{lemma}{bestlocaldirection} Let $\mathcal{P} \subseteq \mathbb{R}^n$ be a polytope defined as in \eqref{polytope} and let ${x} \in \mathcal{P}$ with gradient $\nabla h(x)$ be given.
+Let ${y}$ be any feasible direction at ${x}$, i.e., $\exists \gamma > 0$ s.t. ${x} + \gamma {y} \in \mathcal{P}$.
 Then

 \end{restatable}